Canal 5 (Mexican TV channel)

 Canal 5 is a Mexican free-to-air television network owned by TelevisaUnivision.
 It traces its origins to the foundation of Channel 5 in Mexico City in 1952 (also known by its identification code XHGC-TDT).
-Canal 5's program lineup is generally targeted at a younger audience and includes cartoons, foreign series and movies, along with a limited number of sporting events such as NFL games, boxing, the FIFA World Cup and, historically, the Olympic Games.
+Canal 5's program lineup is generally targeted at a younger audience and includes cartoons, foreign series and movies, along with a limited number of sporting events such as NFL games, boxing, the FIFA World Cup and the Olympic Games.

-Canal 5 is mainly aimed at children and youth audiences, although in late hours it usually includes a more general concept with television series and reality shows.
-Over the decades among its programming, it includes many series purchased from networks such as Nickelodeon and Cartoon Network, among others; while the series aimed at the general public often come from Paramount Network, Fox Broadcasting Company, Warner Bros., ViacomCBS (now Paramount Global), MTV, NBCUniversal among others.
+Canal 5 is mainly aimed at children and youth audiences, airing a significant amount of programs from Paramount Global Content Distribution and other companies, although in late hours it usually targets general audiences with television series, movies, and reality shows.
 The channel also broadcasts series produced by the company TelevisaUnivision, which owns the channel.
 In programming, its main national competitor in open television has historically been Azteca 7 of TV Azteca.

 History

-On May 10, 1952, XHGC-TV came to air for the first time.
+On 10 May 1952, XHGC-TV came to the air for the first time.
 It was Mexico City's third television station, owned by Guillermo González Camarena, an inventor who created the first color television system.
 In 1955, XHGC was one of three stations that formed Telesistema Mexicano.
 González Camarena remained the general manager of XHGC until his death in 1965.